Fellows

 Programme

-The annual Fellows Programme is a weekly term-time study programme for up to 10 PhD students with seminars, discussion of guided reading, and supported practical exercises.
+The annual Fellows Programme is a weekly term-time study programme for up to 10 postgraduate students with seminars, discussion of guided reading, and supported practical exercises.

 Apply now